ambiguousname/ambiguousname.github.io/_drafts/fooles-company-design-journal.md

 ## Final Week

+Thinking on all this, I think I'm okay with how the game has turned out.
+I'm not overly proud, but I don't hate it either.
+I think the biggest obstacle to improving it right now is my process for development.
+Because after every playtest I need to update the cards, update the rules, but the rules and cards are separate documents, and changing one usually means I have to go back and alter the images of the other.

+It makes it slower to iterate on than it might normally be, especially if I want images to illustrate what's happening in the rules.
+I think if I were to approach the project again, I'd try to take a more programmatical approach in creating the cards so that every change I make can ripple out.

+The other key factor is just... time I spent on this project.
+I was super busy over the quarter, so I didn't spend as much time playtesting and refining the game as I'd like.
+You win some you lose some, I guess.

 ### The Rules

 Congratulations, mercenary captain!
 You have been given the great honor of... hmmm.
 I can't seem to find the entry.
 It doesn't matter.
 Celebrate!
 Your compatriots are specialists all, and we've made them promise to stop accidentally killing people.
 Apropos of nothing, please don't try to kill the other mercenary captain here, or ditch any of your team.
 It's not something that happens, but **don't do it**.